reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 }
 ```

-The `Undefined` variant is, humorusly, defined, but the `Unknown` variant which
+The `Undefined` variant is, humorously, defined, but the `Unknown` variant I've
-I've added here is not part of RFC 1350.
-It merely acts as a catchall for
+added here is not part of RFC 1350.
+It merely acts as a catch-all for the
 remaining error space.
-Conveniently Rust enums allow variants to contain other
+Conveniently, Rust enums allow variants to contain other
 data.

 Because of this `Unknown` variant I didn't opt for a C-style enum like